Air Fryer Polska Kielbasa Recipe (Fast, Flavorful & Foolproof)

 4. Initial Air Frying

-Cook the kielbasa at 375-400°F (190-200°C) for 6-8 minutes depending on the thickness and your air fryer.
+Cook at 375–400°F (190–200°C) for 6–8 minutes, depending on thickness.

 5. Flip & Continue Cooking